Fabian Ware: The Morning Post

 When the editor-in-chief of The Morning Post, James Nicol Dunn, resigned during the Russo–Japanese War, Ware had written to Oliver Borthwick and asked whether he could work on the paper's staff.
 Several years later, in April 1905, Lord Glenesk offered the editorship of The Morning Post to Ware, in part through Milner's influence.
 Ware accepted, and moved back to England, taking the position in March.
 Historian A. J. A. Morris wrote that Glenesk intended for Ware to "be the much needed new broom" for the paper.
 When Ware became editor, The Morning Post had no offices.
 Its staff worked instead in temporary wooden sheds.
 He began expanding the paper by hiring Richard Jebb as a contributor, who in turn hired many other correspondents.

 The two began to focus the paper on the British Dominions, a move they presented as a means to increase the paper's circulation; though it allowed for new sources of advertising, the move did not lead to higher circulation.
 Ware aimed to make the paper "the authority on all colonial questions," and supported social and tariff reform.
 He invited radicals such as William Beveridge and R. H. Tawney to contribute to the paper.
 Shortly after beginning work, Ware came into conflict with Glenesk, who thought he should not promote tariff reform, and wrote asking Lord Glenesk's daughter, Lady Bathurst, (Note: Lady Bathurst, also known as Lilias Borthwick, was the daughter of Lord Glenesk, and had become involved in The Morning Post upon the death of her brother, Oliver Borthwick in March 1905.) to intervene and threatening to resign.
 As a result of his initiatives, Ware was disliked by some members of the paper's staff, particularly Spenser Wilkinson, the paper's leader writer, and E. E. Peacock, the paper's manager.
-Ware also supported Richard Jebb's campaign against respected conservative Robert Cecil for the Marylebone East Parliament seat – which cost the paper readership.
+Ware also supported Richard Jebb's campaign against respected Conservative candidate Robert Cecil for the Marylebone East Parliament seat – which cost the paper readership.